 How To File A Complaint

-Please use our on-line consumer complaint form to file a complaint about a consumer financial product or service.
-After submitting your complaint, you will receive immediate email confirmation and be assigned a file number.
-Please save that number and use it in any future correspondence.
+Please use our online consumer complaint process to file a complaint about a financial product or service.
+After submitting your complaint, you will receive email confirmation the the complaint was received and a file number.
+Please save your file number and use it in all future correspondence.

 How to Send Documents Supporting a Complaint